mali8308/mali8308/README.md

 I'm deeply invested in unraveling the thread - or rather breaking the shackles - of aging through computational biology.
 While most people's idea of a fun time is enjoying a light-hearted sitcom on Netflix, mine is finding a new dataset, going on RStudio, and running my scripts to see if I unconver some new mysteries of aging!

-My end-goal is to end "end" goals; life does not have to be limited by biology - or at least it certainly should not be.
+My end-goal is to _end_ "end" goals; life does not have to be limited by biology - or at least it certainly should not be.

 ### 🚀 What I'm working on
 - **Developing biological aging clock**: predicting age correctly is the first step to understanding aging.
-- **Analyzing large-scale multi-omics datasets**: the answers are out there somewhere; we just need to look hard enough (or in the right places).
+- **Analyzing large-scale multi-omics datasets to find genetic targets**: the answers are out there somewhere; we just need to look hard enough (or in the right places).

 ### 🔬 Research interests
+- **Epigenetic aging**
 - **Computational genomics of aging**
 - **Machine learning for genomics**
-- **Epigenetic aging**

 ### 🏆 Achievements
 - **Fulbright Scholarship**